 4. He introduced videography of polling procedures.

-5. He banned election campaign at worship places and also to influence voters based on caste and religion.
+5. He banned election campaigns at worship places and also influenced voters based on caste and religion.

-6. In 1997 he contested for Indian presidential election with the support of Sivasena and lost to K. R. Narayan.
+6. In 1997, he contested the Indian presidential election with the support of Sivasena and lost to K. R. Narayan.

 7. He was a polyglot who knew 8 languages.